-If notices under subrule (6) are served by mail, the combined effect of subrule (17) and Civil Rule 4-2 is to require 28 days to elapse between the date of mailing and the filing of an application for grant, unless the court abridges the time.
+If notices under subrule (7) are served by mail, the combined effect of subrule (18) and Rule 4-2 is to require 28 days to elapse between the date of mailing and the filing of an application for grant, unless the court abridges the time.

-Public Guardian and Trustee not required to serve notice under subrule (6)
+Public Guardian and Trustee not required to serve notice under subrule (7)

-(18) The Public Guardian and Trustee is not required to serve a notice under subrule (6) on a person referred to in paragraphs (a), (b), (c) or (e) of subrule (6).
+- (19) The Public Guardian and Trustee is - (a) required to serve a notice under subrule (7) on a person referred to in subrule (7)(d) only if the deceased left a will; and - (b) not required to serve a notice under subrule (7) on a person referred to in subrule (7)(a), (b), (c) or (e).

-Comment: The proposed subrule (18) carries forward the effect of s.
-112(9) of the Estate Administration Act in exempting the Public Guardian and Trustee from having to give notice of an application for a grant of administration, except in relation to those persons who would be eligible to claim under the will variation provisions of the WESA, i.e. the deceased's spouse and children.
+Comment: The proposed subrule (19) carries forward the effect of s.
+112(9) of the Estate Administration Act in exempting the Public Guardian and Trustee from having to give notice of an application for a grant of administration, except in relation to those persons who would be eligible to claim under the will variation provisions of the WESA, i.e. the spouse and children of a deceased testator.
 This coincides with the practice of the Public Guardian and Trustee to give the s.
 112(1) notice to this class, although there is currently no statutory obligation resting on the Public Guardian and Trustee to do so.
 The current exemption of creditors from having to provide notice to beneficially interested persons when applying for administration of a deceased debtor's estate, found currently under s.
-112 (9), is not carried forward into this revised rule.
+112 (9) of the Estate Administration Act, is not carried forward into this revised rule.
 It is thought that a creditor seeking administration should be required to provide notice to the persons financially interested in the estate in the usual manner.